 When seeking medical treatment, a patient’s expectation is always to receive the best care.
 Physicians take an oath to uphold specific ethical treatment across the board; no one expects a breach in medical care due to negligence or substandard care.
 However, physicians, nurses, and other medical staff make avoidable mistakes.
-In fact, the violation of care adds up to about 700 preventable deaths per day.
+In fact, medical malpractice adds up to about 700 preventable deaths per day in the United States.

 Medical malpractice claims don’t just arise from death.
 Any damages, injuries, or further complications from inappropriate care are potentially opportunities for a patient to make a medical malpractice claim.

-Medical malpractice occurs when a physician or medical personnel knows the correct course of treatment, but instead consciously chose to deviate from that standard—therefore causing further, preventable harm to a patient.
+Medical malpractice occurs when a physician or medical personnel knows the correct course of treatment but chose to deviate from that standard—therefore causing further, preventable harm to a patient.
 The following five types of medical malpractice claims are the most common.

-Approximately 80 patients per week are victim to surgical errors.
-Most commonly, a patient will seek a medical malpractice lawsuit after experiencing any of the following:
+Surgical errors are surprisingly common.
+Victims may be able to seek a medical malpractice lawsuit after experiencing any of the following:

 A misdiagnosis is not always grounds for a medical malpractice lawsuit.
 In order to have a strong case, a patient must have suffered injuries as a direct result of misdiagnosis.
 Examples include when a physician: